moebiussurfing/ofxSurfingDebug/README.md

 You can add variables and text or hardcoded messages.

-Added variables (string, float, int, bool) are referenced, and his value can be showed in realtime in any frame at the same text box.
+Added variables (string, float, int, bool) are referenced, and their value can be shown in real-time in any frame at the same text box.
-You dont need to update nothing.
+You don't need to update anything.

 **NOTE ABOUT MULTIPLE INSTANCES**
 The class uses a *singleton*, so you can add referenced variables (or text) from any of your included classes.